 New research shows an overwhelming majority of Australians (82.5%) support the ACTU proposal that the Government guarantee two weeks paid leave for all workers who are forced to self-isolate as a result of COVID-19.

-The Australia Institute surveyed a nationally representative sample of 1,464 Australians about their economic priorities.
+The Australia Institute surveyed a nationally representative sample of 1,723 Australians on the night of 18 March 2020.